affinda/affinda-typescript/docs/interfaces/DocumentCreate.md

 • `Optional` **rejectDuplicates**: `string`

 If "true", parsing will fail when the uploaded document is duplicate of an existing document, no credits will be consumed.
-If "false" (default), will parse the document normally whether its a duplicate or not.
+If "false", will parse the document normally whether its a duplicate or not.
+If not provided, will fallback to the workspace settings.

 ___